salvatoreraccardi/OBJEX_LINK/README.md

 OBJEX Link v1.0 and v1.5 are based on ESP32-PICO-D4 microcontroller, to program the board you can use Arduino IDE, MicroPython, or other similar solutions.

 ![alt text](https://github.com/salvatoreraccardi/OBJEX_LINK/blob/main/dir/1.png)

+## What can I do with OBJEX Link?

+The possible uses of OBJEX Link are endless, if you need a very compact and reliable hardware for your IoT devices, OBJEX Link is the best choice.
+OBJEX Link has one goal, to make the hardware in IoT devices easy to reuse.
+Connecting devices is very important to build the society of the future but respecting the environment is even more important.

 ## Do you want an OBJEX Link board?